omar5mohamed/ieee/week3/readme.md

 ## report #970157
 this vulnerability in change password where no limit which we can brute force password list to know the right password if it's easy

+## report #1879549
+the victim send private group invite to attacker the attacker can see the victim email in invite link It looks like :- /remote.php/dav/calendars/ha.ckitbharat3@gmail.com/app-generated--deck--board-5269/ the attacker try to login to account with the email he get from the invite the attacker can intercept the req and see that username and password is base64 encoded we can now brute force many passwords with the email we have and ecode them base 64 untill we found valid password